albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 Recent decades demonstrate the pattern.
 Senate blockade of the Garland nomination in 2016 broke the norm of timely consideration.
 The Barrett confirmation in 2020 broke the opposing norm against election-year appointments.
 Qualification standards have become increasingly contested.
 The confirmation process has devolved into partisan theater.
 Revelations about undisclosed gifts, travel, and financial relationships have undermined public confidence in judicial ethics -- yet the Supreme Court remains the only court in the federal system without binding ethical standards or meaningful enforcement mechanisms.
 These failures are not aberrations -- they are the predictable result of relying on informal constraints that any sufficiently motivated actor can abandon.

 The Act replaces norm-dependent processes with structural mechanisms.
 Population-based circuits guarantee fair representation through mathematical formula rather than informal boundary-setting.
 Circuit-aligned Court composition provides a principled basis for Court size tied to administrative structure rather than political convenience.
 Predictable appointment schedules remove actuarial randomness from presidential opportunities.
 Shared Co-Chief Justice leadership diffuses concentrated power among multiple justices rather than vesting it in a single presidential appointee for decades.
-A three-phase career structure -- Associate Justice, Co-Chief Justice, Senior Justice -- provides clarity, dignity, and predictability for justices while removing the nation's constitutional future from dependence on individual health and longevity.
+A three-phase career structure -- Associate Justice, Co-Chief Justice, Senior Justice -- provides clarity, dignity, and predictability for justices.
 Evidence-based transparency requirements ensure that nominees possess evaluable records of legal reasoning without constraining presidential nomination discretion.
 Binding ethical standards with enforceable sanctions ensure that no justice is above the rule of law.
 And a slate-based nomination process with scored voting replaces the binary single-nominee confirmation model that has become the focal point for partisan obstruction, transforming the Senate's role from adversarial gatekeeping into collaborative selection.

 The design philosophy also distinguishes the Act from crude "court packing" proposals.
 Traditional court packing -- adding seats to change outcomes -- triggers an arms race with no stopping principle.
 Each party adds seats when in power; the Court expands indefinitely; legitimacy collapses.
 The Act instead ties Court size to circuit organization, providing a principled basis that transcends immediate partisan advantage.
 The phased alignment and regular replacement schedule ensures balanced appointments across presidential terms.